sum779/market-basket-analysis/README.md

    <td>0.747426</td>
  </tr>
 </table>
-<p><b>Interpretation</b>We can interpret that whenever people buy Product 1 there is 23% chances of buying product 5.Similarly there is 0.5% of chances of having this transactions overall.</p>
+<p><b>Interpretation:</b> We can interpret that whenever people buy Product 1 there is 23% chances of buying product 6.Similarly there is 0.5% of chances of having this transactions overall.</p>